londonhackspace/documentation/policy/election-rules.md

 ### 3. Nomination Period
-During the nomination period, successful nominations should be periodically added to the wiki so the membership is aware of who is currently nominated.
+During the nomination period, successful nominations should be periodically added to the public list of candidates so the membership is aware of who is currently nominated.

 Lack of a bio or photo does not invalidate a candidate's nomination.